jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 We also need a metadata file to tell TrioTrain where to find all of previously downloaded Human GIAB data.
 This file contains pedigree information, and the absolute paths for file inputs.
 Absolute paths are required to help the Apptainer/Singularity containers identify local files.
 [Formatting specifications for this required input can be found in the TrioTrain User Guide.](../user-guide/usage_guide.md#metadata-format)

 For the tutorial, we've created a helper script to automatically create an example of this file.
 This script uses expectations of where the tutorial data are stored to add local paths.
-However, outside of the tutorial, the metadata file is a user-created input.
+However, outside of the tutorial this file is a user-created input.

 Run the following at the command line: